 When you’re looking for funding, you’re often under pressure to make payroll or cover an unexpected expense.
 It can be tempting to go with the first offer you get.
 But taking a little time to vet your options will save you headaches down the road.
 You want a partner who is transparent, fast, and, most importantly, gets the home care industry.
 They should understand the ins and outs of Medicaid billing cycles and why you need a flexible solution.
 Think of it as hiring a key team member—you want someone who is reliable, trustworthy, and invested in your success.
 This means looking beyond the interest rate and considering the whole relationship.
 Will they be there to answer your questions?
 Do they offer a simple, straightforward process?
 These are the questions that separate a simple lender from a true financial partner who can help your agency thrive.

-Find a Partner Who Knows Home Care
+Look for a Partner with Home Care Expertise

 A generic lender or bank often doesn’t understand the home care world.
 They see a gap in your revenue and might just see risk, without understanding that delayed Medicaid reimbursements are a normal part of the business.
 You’ll spend precious time explaining why your cash flow is inconsistent, only to be met with a one-size-fits-all loan that doesn’t really fit.
 A partner specializing in home care funding already knows your challenges.
 They understand the payment timelines for Medicaid, Medicare, and private insurance.
 They won’t be surprised by a 90-day payment cycle because they’ve built their entire business around it.
 This industry knowledge means they can offer specialized funding options designed for agencies like yours, often with a more straightforward approval process.